schakelmarketeers/mail/README.md

 `Schakel\Mail\Tracker\MailTracker` to an object that can be managed by the Entity Manager.
 This makes tracking users easy when you use Doctrine, as all you'll need to do, is load this extra XML file.

+### Twig

+There's a Twig template plugin available, which you can load using the `addPlugin` method on your `TwigEnvironment`.
+This adds the functions `track_url` and `track_image` to your template engine, which will generate *relative* urls to your tracking endpoint.
+See the example for more implementation of how to implement the tracker.

 <!-- Shield images -->
 [shield-1]: https://img.shields.io/travis/SchakelMarketeers/mail.svg